trizen/bacovia/README.md

 #### # `Power(base, power)`

-Represents symbolic exponentiation in a symbolic base.
+Represents a symbolic exponentiation in a symbolic base.

 #### # `Log(x)`